Dr. Daniel R. Anderson

 Under the direction of Arthur Easley, MD, our fellowship programs continue to grow.
-This highly competitive program receives over 500 applications annually for our four available slots.
+This highly competitive program receives over 500 applications annually for our seven available slots.
 Graduates of the three-year General Cardiology Fellowship Program have a greater than 95 percent pass rate on their Cardiology Boards.
 Formal subspecialty training is also available in interventional cardiology, electrophysiology and advanced heart failure and cardiac transplantation.

 Blended into the fabric of all of our activities here in the Division of Cardiovascular Medicine at UNMC and Nebraska Medicine is our commitment of clinical and translational research.
 Our faculty are active innovators and participants in multiple clinical trials and integrated into our Cardiovascular Research Center focused on basic science and translational research.

 Omaha, NE 68198-2265